No results for ""

 End-user data is information about your customers that your product sends to LaunchDarkly as part of a context.
 This is different from information about your account members, who are part of your LaunchDarkly account.

 End user data can include personally identifiable information (PII), including names, email addresses, or other unique identifiers, depending on how you define your context kinds.
 This data can be business-critical information and can present significant risk if exposed to unauthorized parties.
-To learn more about contexts, read Contexts and segments.
+To learn more about contexts, read Contexts.

 If you are using one of LaunchDarkly's mobile SDKs, end user data can optionally include environment attributes from the device that is running your app, including the application name and version, the operating system name and version, and the device model and manufacturer information.